aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 </p></details>

 Your fan-out is in progress!
 Checkout the [CloudWatch dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:name=Wild_Rydes_Machine_Learning) to monitor progress (or view your [SQS console](https://console.aws.amazon.com/sqs)).
 It will take ~8 minutes to process all 200k entries.

+You can run `aws s3 ls s3://YOUR_BUCKET_NAME/processed/ | wc -l` in your Cloud9 terminal to view the number of entries in your processed folder as the pipeline finishes.

 ### Troubleshooting
 Run the following commands in your Cloud9 environment terminal to assist in troubleshooting: